What Is a Trademark, and Why Is It So

 One type of Intellectual Property that every business has, is called a trademark.

-Intellectual Property is not limited to trademarks though, copyrights, patents, and trade secrets are a few others that add massive value to a business and require legal protection for long-term growth and success of a business.
+Intellectual Property is not limited to trademarks.
+Copyrights, patents, and trade secrets are a few others that add massive value to a business and require legal protection for the long-term growth and success of a business.

 You're not the only entrepreneur curious about intellectual property, so DiAngelo Law, a trademark law firm in Tampa, FL, has provided this helpful FAQ list:

 A trademark is what consumers use to recognize a particular brand.
 A business's name is the most common trademark.
 Logos, slogans, and even scents associated with brands may also function as trademarks.